sjoshi10/redhat-enterprise-linux-7-stig-baseline/README.md

 # Hardening Development

+Included in this repository are testing scripts which allow you to run the profile using Vagrant or EC2 VMs.
+You can choose which environment your VMs are run in by passing the appropriate test-kitchen `yml` file to your `KITCHEN_LOCAL_YAML` environment variable.
+All of the commands below use the `kitchen.vagrant.yml` file as an example, however a `kitchen.ec2.yaml` is also available in the repository and can be substituted below to run the tests in EC2.

 - Making Changes and Testing

   - run `CHEF_LICENSE=accept KITCHEN_LOCAL_YAML=kitchen.vagrant.yml kitchen converge (machine name)` - runs any changes to your hardening scripts